 Impact Hub Boston

 Impact Hub Boston is both a working space and a small community that promotes unconventional solutions, creative concepts, and awesome collaborations.
 As a community, they welcome members who are looking to make a significant difference.
 Impact Hub Boston offers hot desks, meeting spaces, events space, and exhibition space.
 The company also regularly comes up with carefully thought out member-driven events.

-SCORE is a non-profit organization that provides business mentorship and coaching to new and existing businesses and entrepreneurs who want to succeed in the business industry.
-These programs are given by volunteers, expert professionals and business consultants who want to educate young entrepreneurs so that they’ll be able to contribute in the economic development of the nation.
+SCORE is a nonprofit organization that provides business mentorship and coaching to new and existing businesses and entrepreneurs who want to succeed in the business industry.
+These programs are given by volunteers, expert professionals and business consultants who want to educate young entrepreneurs so that they’ll be able to contribute to the economic development of the nation.

 The U.S. Small Business Administration is a government agency and the main source of small business resources and tools in the country.
 It has numerous programs from loans and grants, local assistance, business management training, workshops, events and a lot more.